Brian-McElroy/Advice-for-programmers/README.md

 ## Optimise for *you*.
 The first code you write for any feature should be the utter simplest thing you can think of.
 The absolute easiest thing you personally as the dev could do that might give the client what they want.
 Ideally short and also *simple* and basic.
 If this code works and it's fit for purpose then, happy days! you are done.
 Move on to next task.
 Only if your program is now failing some predetermined benchmark of performance / quality / security / whatever, should you consider optimizing your code.
-That process might look like this.
+That process might look like this...
 1. Write simplest code.
 2. Run benchmarks.
 3. If benchmark passes, you're done!
 If benchmark fails and program is not fit for purpose, goto 4